 In South Africa, copyright generally cannot be registered; however, in other jurisdictions it can and we have the knowledge and experience to ensure the appropriate steps are taken to ensure competent copyright protection within each jurisdiction

-Copyright law provides protection for various types of works including:
+Copyright law protects various types of works including:

-There is no provision in South African law for registration of copyright, except in the case of cinematograph films.
+There is no provision for copyright registration in South African law, except in the case of cinematograph films.
 As such, copyright comes into subsistence automatically, provided that certain requirements are met, namely: